 Body dysmorphic disorder is a very treatable condition.
 Many people who seek body dysmorphic disorder treatment find that they are completely relieved of symptoms at the end of treatment.
 Treatment can take different amounts of time for different people, but it can be very effective even from the beginning.

-There are only two forms of treatment that have been found to be effective with body dysmorphic disorder.
+There are only two forms of treatment that have been found to be effective with body dysmorphic disorder, such as online therapy for body dysmorphic disorder.
 These are SSRI medications and cognitive behavioral therapy.
 Although body dysmorphic disorder treatment options are limited, you should not be discouraged.
 Many people have been found to have success with these methods.

 Most frequently, doctors suggest that you undergo both medication and psychotherapy treatment as a combined, concentrated effort.
 Medication can help abate some of the symptoms of body dysmorphic disorder while you are going through cognitive behavioral therapy.
 However, the therapy itself is what seems to have the most success in completely overcoming the disorder.